 - To speed up the cabbage shredding process, use your food processor with the shredding attachment.

-- To grate carrots, use a regular box grater or invest in a julienne Y-peeler.
+- To grate carrots, use a regular box grater, the shredding attachment again, or invest in a julienne Y-peeler.

 Nutrition